FaraC-scripts/Universal-Generator/README.md

 # 🌌 Universal Generator Basics 🌌
 A guide to the basic uses and features of Universal Generator.

-The Universal Generator Scenario can be found here:
+Universal Generator is an AI Dungeon scenario and can be found here:
 ${UG Scenario}